kisii-web/Demo_repo/README.md

 # LEARNING GITHUB
 ## I had to start
-Lemme see what it entails
+Lemme see what it entails.